-- At the heart of Prevent is safeguarding children and adults and providing early intervention to protect and divert people away from being drawn into terrorist activity.
+- At the heart of Prevent is safeguarding children and adults.
+Providing early intervention to protect and divert people away from being drawn into terrorist activity is crucial.

 - Prevent addresses all forms of extremism, but continues to ensure resources and effort are allocated on the basis of threats to our national security.